Haiti Earthquake Facts, Its Damage, and Effects on the Economy

 The 2010 Earthquake Caused Lasting Damage

-On January 12, 2010, a 7.3 magnitude earthquake ravaged Haiti.
-More than 230,000 people were killed.
+On January 12, 2010, a 7.0 magnitude earthquake ravaged Haiti.
+An estimated 230,000 people were killed.
 Another 300,000 were injured.
 More than 600,000 people left Port-au-Prince to stay with families outside the capital.
 The quake displaced 1.5 million people.
 Makeshift camps sprung up to shelter them.
 In total, the quake-affected 20 percent of the nation's 10.4 million population.

 In 2010, the Inter-American Development Bank estimated that the earthquake created between $7.8 billion and $8.5 billion in damage.
 It said that the damage could be as much $13.9 billion over time.

 The earthquake shrank Haiti's gross domestic product by 5.1 percent.
 It crippled the main airport, most of the ports, and almost all the paved roads.
 That made it difficult for relief efforts to reach the victims.
 The quake damaged 294,383 homes and destroyed 106,000 of them.

 The quake hit Port-au-Prince, Haiti's capital.
 This impaired government efforts to restore order.
 It killed 25 percent of the civil servants living in the capital.
 About 60 percent of the city's government buildings and 80 percent of its schools were damaged or destroyed.